What Can You Do With A Human Services Degree? [2021 Guide]

 What is Human Services?

-The field of human services addresses human needs.
+This field addresses human needs.
 Whether people have short-term or chronic struggles, human services professionals may be able to help.
 Offering one-on-one interventions, leading community initiatives or shaping public policies are examples that help define what a human services degree is and what you can do with it.

 Human services endeavors are often conducted at the population-wide level.
 Although you might work with individuals, the overarching goal is to improve life throughout a community by implementing programs and policies that help people.